Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Additional Results

-\cref{fig:supplementary:relighting:glossy:comparison} and \cref{tab:supplementary:relighting} compare relighting results by our method and other Gaussian Splatting baselines.
-Our method generates more plausible relighting compared to Ref-Gaussian \cite{yao2025refgaussian}, 3DGS-DR \cite{ye2024gsdr}, and GaussianShader \cite{jiang2024gshader}. \cref{fig:supplementary:relighting:glossy:brdf} compares relighting results among the three material parameterizations (SG, MR, MRS) that were previously discussed.
-This figure validates our selection of the Spec-Gloss material parameterization, since it consistently outperforms the MR and MRS variants.
+\cref{tab:supplementary:relighting,fig:supplementary:relighting:glossy:comparison} compare our relighting results with Gaussian Splatting baselines, showing that our method produces more plausible relighting than Ref-Gaussian~\cite{yao2025refgaussian}, 3DGS-DR~\cite{ye2024gsdr}, and GaussianShader~\cite{jiang2024gshader}. \cref{fig:supplementary:relighting:glossy:brdf} compares the three material parameterizations (SG, MR, MRS) and validates our choice, as SG consistently outperforms the MR and MRS variants. \cref{fig:supplementary:editing} further illustrates the material editing capabilities of our method.